stargate/stargate/README.md

 ## Repositories

 - [stargate/stargate](https://github.com/stargate/stargate): This repository is the primary entry point to the project.
-It contains the core set of modules for a fully functional starter experience.
+It contains all of the modules.
-- [stargate/api-extensions](https://github.com/stargate/api-extensions): This repository contains API Extensions and is where new API submissions should live (more coming soon).
-The REST API is in the stargate/stargate repo as a reference and to ease the starter experience.
-- [stargate/persistence-extensions](https://github.com/stargate/persistence-extensions): This repository contains Persistence Extensions and is where new Persistence submissions should live (more coming soon).
-The Cassandra 3.11 persistence service is in the stargate/stargate repo as a reference and to ease the starter experience.
 - [stargate/docker-images](https://github.com/stargate/docker-images): This repository contains the Dockerfiles used to create and publish images to https://hub.docker.com/orgs/stargateio
 - [stargate/docs](https://github.com/stargate/docs): This repository contains the user docs hosted on [stargate.io](https://stargate.io)
 - [stargate/website](https://github.com/stargate/website): This repository contains the code for the website hosted on [stargate.io](https://stargate.io)